jamsocket/y-sweet-supabase-demo/README.md

   - Document persistence
   - It just works!

-## How Supabase and Y-Sweet work together
+## How Supabase and Jamsocket work together

-Use Y-Sweet for document collaboration.
+Use Y-Sweet, Jamsocket's Yjs server, for document collaboration.
 - Y-Sweet is a Yjs sync server with built-in persistence to S3.
 This demo uses Y-Sweet to sync and persist documents as users edit.

 Use Supabase for document management.